smikhalevski/racehorse/README.md

 <!--OVERVIEW-->

-The bootstrapper for WebView-based Android apps.
+The pluggable bridge for WebView-based Android apps that marshals events between the web layer and native Android.

 - Kotlin and TypeScript first.
 - Plugin-based architecture.